edsonayllon/MERN-Authentication/README.md

 You must run the backend first.
 The backend requires MongoD to be running first.

-In `cd ./backend`:
+Inside `./backend`:

-Begin MongoD.
+1. Begin MongoD.

 ```
 mongod
 ```

-Then run the server
+2. Then run the server

 ```
 npm run dev || yarn dev || npm run start || yarn start